timeplus-io/proton-rust-client/Handover.md

 To enable the release-plz, edit the rust-release file in .github/workflows, uncomment the release-plz section, and add your crates.io API token as a Github secret.

-Once the release-plz is enabled, every merged PR is added to an automatically generated release PR.
+Once the release-plz is enabled, every push to main is added to a generated release PR.
 When the release PR is merged, a new release is fully automatically published to the cargo registry and the documentation is uploaded to rustdocs.org.

 For details on how to configure relese-plz, consult the documentation: